- Understanding aviation noise

 - Noise coordination research

-ANIMA has undertaken the European coordination of the aviation noise research, complemented by the research on noise impact understanding.
+ANIMA has undertaken the European coordination of aviation noise research, complemented by the research on noise impact understanding.
 Through the gatherings of stakeholders, a strategic roadmap has been developed, which addresses different aspects of noise problems that would help to improve research efficiency in each area.

 ANIMA elaborated a joint strategic research roadmap for aviation noise reduction to enhance coherence and efficiency of noise research in Europe, ensuring and reinforcing coordination between national, international and EU research activities.